Neal-Bhattacharya/seminar-graph/README.md

 Instead, it's a bird's eye view of how thinkers (in one tradition of thought) built on each other over time, creating one interconnected edifice of the mind.

-Note: Not all the books are in this repo since many are copywrited.
+Note: Not all the books are in this repo since many are copyrighted.